From 1 - 9 / 9

 • Categories

-The Targeted Investments in Indigenous Community Infrastructure dataset depicts infrastructure projects across Canada that are funded through Indigenous Services Canada (ISC).
-It contains data related to project category, description, status and beneficiary.
-The dataset allows the Department to pinpoint and share information about individual infrastructure projects in Indigenous communities, in a proactive and transparent manner, to: • Showcase where and how investments are carried out • Demonstrate the Government’s commitment to improve the socio-economic conditions of Indigenous peoples and their communities.
-Projects featured in this Indigenous community infrastructure investments dataset are updated on a quarterly basis.
+The Indigenous Community Infrastructure dataset depicts infrastructure projects across Canada that are supported by Indigenous Services Canada (ISC) targeted infrastructure funding.
+It contains data related to project category, description, status, departmental investment and community.
+The dataset allows the Department to pinpoint and share information about individual infrastructure projects in Indigenous communities, in a proactive and transparent manner, to: • Showcase where and how investments are carried out • Demonstrate the Government’s commitment to address socio-economic gaps between Indigenous and non-Indigenous communities in Canada and improve access to high-quality services Projects featured in this Indigenous Community Infrastructure dataset are updated on a quarterly basis.
+Because some projects will benefit more than one community, the number of projects does not match the number of markers on the map or of entries in the dataset.
 For more information, visit https://www.sac-isc.gc.ca/eng/1526995988708/1526996020578.